joshcho/vim-commentary/README.markdown

 # commentary.vim

+> This is a fork of vim-commentary, where commenting on visual block of height
+> > 1 results in wrapping the text with lines with """ (for Julia and Python).
+> > Uncommenting is not yet supported.

 Comment stuff out.
 Use `gcc` to comment out a line (takes a count), `gc` to comment out the target of a motion (for example, `gcap` to comment out a paragraph), `gc` in visual mode to comment out the selection,